 Leftovers idea

-If you’re lucky enough to have extra slices of smoked ham, consider layering them in an epic grilled cheese sandwich, dice them up and toss them into omelets, frittatas, or quiches, or use them as a salad topping.
-The leftovers also add a nice smoky flavor to a pot of beans, like these great northern beans.
+If you’re lucky enough to have extra slices of smoked ham, consider layering them in an epic air fryer grilled cheese, dice them up and toss them into an egg white omelette, frittatas, or quiches, or use them as a salad topping.
+The leftovers also add a nice smoky flavor to a pot of beans, like great northern beans.

 More impressive holiday main dishes